Zolkin1/drone-autopilot/README.md

+# Archive Status
+As of 7/8/2020, this repository is archived as it is out of date.

 # drone-autopilot
 This repo provides a custom autopilot designed to be run on the Navio2 and Raspberry Pi 3 hardware.